antrew/yarapibabot/README.md

 git clone git@github.com:Gadgetoid/WiringPi2-Python.git

+### configobj
+On RaspberryPi and development machine:

+pip install configobj

 ### Configure a key-based access to Raspberry Pi

 Generate a key with ssh-keygen if you don't have one